ELanning/checkr/README.md

-# checkr vs-code extension 🔍
+# checkr vs-code extension + git hook 🔍

 Custom static analysis rules for the lazy.
 Write project specific static analysis checks in a few lines of code.